advaitambeskar/advaitambeskar/README.md

 ### Hey!
 It's Advait

-I am the co-founder and C.T.O of [The Fitting Room](https://www.thefittingroom.tech).
+I am the [Director of Engineering at Buena](https://www.buena.life/).
+I was the C.T.O of [The Fitting Room](https://www.thefittingroom.tech).
 You can check our projects [here](https://github.com/TheFittingRoom).

 ### Social Media
 I am reachable via